FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 enforcement issue.
 Additionally there is evidence of inappropriate

-vehicles parking in this residential area.---
+vehicles parking in this residential area.
+---
 4

 Councillor Galvin referred to the current parking layout at Collins Park, Abbeyfeale and stated